jaydenlin/navigation-helper/README.md

 Especially, those files are in the same project folder.

 For exmaple, for tracing `Bug 111`, you may open several files like `File 1`, `File 3` ... etc and do the study.
-Then, suddenly you get a ticket about `Bug 112` with high priority, then you open `File 3`,`File 2` amd `File 22` to trace the root cause.
+Then, suddenly you get a ticket about `Bug 112` with high priority, then you open `File 3`,`File 2` and `File 22` to trace the root cause.
 Also, you might have `Feature 11` and `Feature 12` in the sprint backlog...

 The following image illustrates the related files of each track (`Bug 111`,`Bug 112`,`Feature 11` and `Feature 12`)
 * It's tedious to record the related files manully on paper.
 * It's time-consuming to navigate to those files, if you write down it on paper.

 <img src="http://i.imgur.com/f8HceeJr.png" width="500"/>

 ## Concept